AadityaGithubFirst/LeetCode-Solutions/Solution for 1672.md

 1672 is a good beginner problem that you can look at when it comes to LeetCode.
 It is a good prerequisite that one can use to get a small introduction to python.

+#### Question

+You are given an m x n integer grid accounts where accounts[i][j] is the amount of money the i​​​​​​​​​​​^th​​​​ customer has in the j^​​​​​​​​​​​th​​​​ bank.
+Return the wealth that the richest customer has.

+A customer's wealth is the amount of money they have in all their bank accounts.
+The richest customer is the customer that has the maximum wealth.

 #### Solution 1: Simplest Method

 ```{python}